 Section 90SM of the Family Law Act gives the Federal Circuit and Family Court of Australia power to make property and financial Orders in a same sex or de facto relationships following a separation.
 The provisions are similar to the provisions applied to married couples and include the power to alter property interests held between the parties either solely or jointly.

 So what sort of relationship gives rise to an application for a property adjustment as a de facto partner?
 Unlike a marriage where there is usually little or no dispute as to the nature of the relationship, a de facto relationship can be more complicated to define.
 Factors taken into consideration include:

 - Characteristics and nature of the parties’ cohabitation;

 - Whether there are children of the relationship;

 - Financial interdependency of the parties.

-The Family Court is also able to make Orders for the maintenance of a party to a de facto relationship who, following separation, is unable to adequately support themselves (or child of the de facto relationship) financially.
+The Federal Circuit and Family Court of Australia is also able to make Orders for the maintenance of a party to a de facto relationship who, following separation, is unable to adequately support themselves (or child of the de facto relationship) financially.

 For more information about de facto partner property or spousal maintenance, please read our blog: